QubesOS/qubes-posts/2020-03-04-nitropad-x230-qubes-certification.md

 by Qubes.
 The Qubes OS Project takes no responsibility for any manufacturing or shipping processes, nor can we control whether physical hardware is modified (whether maliciously or otherwise) *en route* to the user.
-(However, see below for information about how the Insurgo team mitigates this risk.)
+(However, see below for information about how this risk is mitigated.)

 ## About the NitroPad X230